sykhangdha/pixelXL-apatch-lineageOS22/README.md

 ### Recommended Modules

-- [PlayIntegrityFix](https://github.com/chiteroman/PlayIntegrityFix "PlayIntegrityFix") - Helps to pass Play Integrity(not strong_integrity) so apps such as google wallet and banking apps can work
+- [PlayIntegrityFix](https://github.com/chiteroman/PlayIntegrityFix "PlayIntegrityFix") - Helps to pass Play Integrity(not strong_integrity) so apps such as google wallet and banking apps can work.
+Games with LIAPP detection will be a hit or miss
 - [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext "ZygiskNext") - Required for PlayIntegrityFix to work with apatch